nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    * event-based resource generation/**provenance networks**
    * detailed information on **organizations and people** governing the research being documented
-   * a full complement of **formal scientific decoration of modeled resources**
+   * a full suite of options to model **scientific attributes of experimental resources**
-      * a comprehensive collection of features like anatomy, taxonomy, and assay type
+      * comprehensive collection of features like anatomy, taxonomy, and assay type, along with formal vocabularies to describe them
       * prerequisite to offering research users deep and detailed search possibilities

 #### Level 1 submission process: overview